 Have you chosen your domain name yet?
 Here's my guide to finding the perfect domain name

 Limited Company V Sole Trader

-Choosing to form a Limited Company is the preferable route to go down if you think you are going to make a reasonable income out of your venture.
+Choosing to form a Limited Company is a preferable route to go down if you think you are going to make a reasonable income out of your venture.

 The benefits of a Limited Company are:

 Any financial claim insurance or otherwise is made against the company and not against you personally.
-You have an obligation as the company director to act in accordance with the rules and guidelines laid down by Companies House but these are not stringent and are basically common sense.
+You have an obligation as the company director to act by the rules and guidelines laid down by Companies House, but these are not stringent and are mainly common sense.

 A Limited Company can purchase “Trader Insurance” which will cover you for public liability and costs around £90 per year.

 This is perhaps the main reason for setting up a Limited Company.
 You will pay less tax using this method because you can choose to take a small salary and pay any other earnings as dividends which are not subject to National Insurance Contributions.